ThibauldMichel/DADA2_Phyloseq/readme.md

 The Dada2 and Phyloseq scripts are located in the ```scripts``` directory, and paths are set up to run them from this location.
 The raw sequencing reads should be stored in the ```data``` directory which should be imported with the ```scripts``` directories.
 The pipeline will create a ```results``` and a ```plots``` directories to store the outputs.

+If you are working with **RStudio**, the default working directory might not be the ```scripts``` directory, and might prevent the pipeline to work.
+The method to fix this problem is detailed in the *How to run the pipeline?* tutorial, point number 5.

 ## How to run the pipeline?

 ### 1. Download the scripts